 E-Bootcamp was an intensive international conference held annually at Stanford University for intelligent, creative and scrappy student entrepreneurs.
 The goal of the conference is to educate participants by providing them with insider information from Silicon Valley stalwarts, empower participants by giving them invaluable skills to become a better entrepreneur, and connect participants by forming lasting relationships with other participants and mentors.

-Our line-up this year includes a startup tour, pitching and improv workshops, marketing initiatives, specialized panels, and mentoring sessions with all-star sponsors and partners.
-Participants will also have the opportunity to present their products in a competitive environment through a product showcase and pitch competition, attended by investors and Silicon Valley executives.
+The typical E-Bootcamp lineup included a startup tour, pitching and improv workshops, marketing initiatives, specialized panels, and mentoring sessions with all-star sponsors and partners.
+Participants had have the opportunity to present their products in a competitive environment through a product showcase and pitch competition, attended by investors and Silicon Valley executives.

 E-Bootcamp 2013-14 took place during April 17-20 2014.

 In order to be eligible, all applicants must be students who are currently enrolled in a university, at any degree level.
 Both international and US students are considered.
 Applicants must demonstrate a passion for entrepreneurship, as well as the creativity and perseverance necessary to prevail despite roadblocks or failures.